Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 In the pre-processing panel a media filter and a circular mask can be applied to the image.
 In the tracking tab the parameters for the connected-componente labeling can be adjusted.
 For detail on the image processing and fibril tracking see Supplementary Note 7.

 To run the tracking algorithm for all selected files click `Batch`.
+Typically, the processing of 1000 frames takes about 10 s.
 The tracking data will be stored as a DataFrame named `features` in a HDF5 file along with the metadata.
 The DataFrame has the following structure:

 frame | x | y | area | max_intensity | phi | major_axis_length | minor_axis_length
 --- | --- | --- | --- | --- | --- | --- | ---
 0 | ... | ... | ... | ... | ... | ... | ...
 1 | ... | ... | ... | ... | ... | ... | ...

-Here, `frame` is the frame number, `x` and `y` the center of positions, `area` the number of pixels of the detected feature, `max_intensity` the maximum intentiy, `orientation` the orientation angle of the region ellipse, ranging from -pi/2 to pi/2. center of mass x and y positions, the area of , the maximum pixel Typically, the processing of 1000 frames takes about 10 s.
+Here, `frame` is the frame number, `x` and `y` the center of mass positions, `area` the number of pixels of the detected region, `max_intensity` the maximum intentiy in the region, `phi` the orientation angle of the region ellipse, ranging from -π/2 to π/2 and `major_axis_length` and `minor_axis_length` the length of the ellipse major and minor axis in pixel.

 `Settings`